 THE EAST AFRICAN CHILDREN’S FUND MISSION

-East African Children's Fund (EAC Fund) partners with community leaders to feed more than 1,000 orphaned and vulnerable children (OVC) and youth.
-Every day, our partners serve more than 4,000 meals.
-Proper and adequate nutrition positively impacts intellectual, physical, and emotional development, influencing future economic opportunities.
+East African Children's Fund (EAC Fund) partners with community leaders to feed more than 1,000 orphaned and vulnerable school children and youth.
 EAC Fund targets two interrelated issues: a growing young population and food insecurity.
-When children are no longer hungry, they can begin to hope and dream about their future.

 EAC Fund’s current projects are located in Kenya, East Africa, where: